NFL Team Grades for Week 3

 The Baltimore Ravens bounced back from a tough Week 2 loss to beat the Denver Broncos in convincing fashion.
 Early in the game, though, it didn't look like this would be the case.

-The Broncos led 14-7 in the first quarter, but Baltimore went on to score the final 20 points of the game, while the Broncos offense became listless.
-Denver did get into scoring position once early in the fourth quarter, but Case Keenum threw a red-zone interception.
+The Broncos led 14-7 in the first quarter.
+But Baltimore went on to score the final 20 points, while the Denver offense became listless.
+The Broncos did get into scoring position once early in the fourth quarter, but Case Keenum threw a red-zone interception.

-The same Ravens defense that was repeatedly gashed by long pass plays last Thursday night against the Cincinnati Bengals allowed an average of just 5.6 yards per pass play against Denver.
+The same Ravens defense that was repeatedly gashed by long pass plays in Week 2 against the Cincinnati Bengals allowed an average of just 5.6 yards per pass play against Denver.
 It sacked Keenum three times and limited Denver to just 293 yards of total offense.

 Joe Flacco (25-of-40 for 277 yards and a touchdown) was efficient throwing the ball, and we again saw how much improved his receiving corps is compared to last season.
 The ground game, though, continues to be an issue.
 Baltimore averaged just 2.8 yards per run.